Netac Technology

 Netac Technology Co., Ltd. is a Chinese data storage company headquartered in Shenzhen.
-The company claims to be the world's first inventor of USB flash drive, although that claim is disputed by IBM and other manufacturers.
+The company claims to be the world's first inventor of the USB flash drive, although that claim is disputed by IBM and other manufacturers.

 History

 Founded on 29 April 1999 by Guoshun "Frank" Deng and Cheng Xiaohua, the two worked for a year developing their first product, an eight megabyte flash memory drive that Deng christened the U disk.

 Products

 As of 2021, Netac's product line mainly consists of solid-state drive, memory module, SD cards, USB flash drives, external hard disk drives, and peripherals.

 Flash drive

 On July 24, 2002, Netac was granted its first patent, for an electronic flash memory external storage method and device.
 At least 14 companies have since requested invalidation of this patent, as "[the patented device] has been anticipated by the combination of two references, i.e. USB System Architecture and the Handbook of Flash Memory Technology published in 1997 and such combination is obvious to those skilled in the art."

 Although the company claims to have invented the first USB flash drive in 1999 and submitted a Chinese patent application for the device the same year, the patent was granted and the product launched only in 2002.
 IBM had released an eight megabyte USB flash drive in late 2000, which preceded Netac's offering to market by more than a year and a half.